verifa/horizon/docs/serversideapply.md

 The reconciler will want to modify some fields and apply the object back to the store, such as updating the `.status` field.
 The object which the reconcilier applies should only include the fields which the reconciler should manage.

-So, how do we "extract" the managed fields from object, so that we can mutate it and apply it back afterwards?
+So, how do we "extract" the managed fields from an object, so that we can mutate it and apply it back afterwards?
 Using the `hz.ExtractManagedFields(...)` function.

 A typical reconcile loop will look like this: